vulndev/vulndev.github.io/about.md

 ---

 ## Who am I?
-My name is Simon Krenz and I live in germany.
+My name is Simon and I live in germany.

 ## Where do I work?
 I work for an industrial company as some kind of security engineer in the field of incident detection & response.
 I also lead a team of talented red and blue teamers.